Azure/powershell/README.md

 Currently, Azure PowerShell action only supports ubuntu and windows runners.
 MacOS is not supported.
 Self hosted runners are not supported.

-Azure PowerShell actions supports both 'AzureUSGovernment' or 'AzureChinaCloud'.The workflow needs to connect to 'AzureUSGovernment' or 'AzureChinaCloud'  azlogin@v1.2 action with AzPowershell before using Azure Powershell action.
+Azure PowerShell actions is supported on both 'AzureUSGovernment' or 'AzureChinaCloud'.Login to Azure before running Azure PowerShell scripts using [Azure Login](https://github.com/Azure/login)

 #### Available versions of Az Module on runner